jkrems/proposal-pkg-exports/README.md

 Within the `"exports"` object, the keys are concatenated on the end of the name field, e.g. `import utc from '@momentjs/moment/timezones/utc'` is formed from `'@momentjs/moment'` + `'/timezones/utc'`.

-The main entrypoint is therefore the empty string, `"": "./src/moment.mjs"`.
+The main entrypoint is therefore the empty string, `"default": "./src/moment.mjs"`.
 For modules that desire to export *only* a single entrypoint, e.g. `import request from 'request'`, the `"exports"` key itself can be set to the entrypoint:

 ```js
 {